USD ($)

 Understanding Bit and Byte Order in IP Header

-In IPv4 header format the bits and bytes are organized in a specific way to ensure seamless communication across devices.
+In the IPv4 header format, the bits and bytes are organized in a specific way to ensure seamless communication across devices.
 Look at the above diagram, we see at the top it starts with 0 and ends with 31.

 It represents a 32-bit value which has bits numbered from 0 (leftmost) to 31 (rightmost).
 The most significant bit (MSB) is on the left and the least significant bit (LSB) is on the right.